stanfordnlp/CoreNLP/_pages/tokensregex.md

 Now let’s walk through this rules file.

-The first section influence the environment of the pipeline.
+The first section influences the environment of the pipeline.
 Since our Java code sets the rules to be case-insensitive, we will set them to case-sensitive in our rules file for this TokensRegex pipeline.
 By setting those two flags to 0, the rules will be case-sensitive.